snowplow/documentation/docs/pipeline-components-and-applications/loaders-storage-targets/lake-loader/index.md

 - If you set this to a **low** value, the loader will write events to the lake more frequently, reducing latency.
 However, the output parquet files will be smaller, which will make querying the data less efficient.
 - Conversely, if you set this to a **high** value, the loader will generate bigger output parquet files, which are efficient for queries — at the cost of events arriving to the lake with more delay.

 The default setting is `5 minutes`.
-Above a certain event volume,  this default setting strikes a nice balance between the need for large output parquet files and the need for reasonably low latency data.
+For moderate to high volumes, this value strikes a nice balance between the need for large output parquet files and the need for reasonably low latency data.

 ```
 {